Yallah: Judeo-Arabic Music Workshop and Conference

 The Jewish Music Institute is excited to launch an innovative two day Judeo-Arabic music workshop and conference in London.
-This program, which is a first in the UK, plans to bring together an international group of experts for a two-day extravaganza to celebrate the richness of Judeo-Arabic music.
-JMI is preparing a line-up of international experts on Judeo-Arabic music for two full days of conferences and workshops which will culminate in a concert by a Judeo-Arabic music celebrity, as well as a final performance from the participants with repertoire they will have learned during these two days.
+This program, which is a first in the UK, brings together an international group of experts for a two-day extravaganza to celebrate the richness of Judeo-Arabic music.
+JMI has prepared a line-up of international experts on Judeo-Arabic music for two full days of conferences and workshops which will culminate in a concert by a Judeo-Arabic music celebrity Haim Botbol of Morocco.

 EDWIN SEROUSSI Director of the Jewish Music Research Centre of the Hebrew University of Jerusalem

 Professor Edwin Seroussi – Director of the Jewish Music Research Centre of the Hebrew University of Jerusalem “Judeo-Arabic Musical Spaces: from medieval Iberia to the present”